Susan Lindquist: Research

 Most of these variations are likely to be harmful, but a few unusual combinations may produce valuable new traits, spurring the pace of evolution.
-Cancer cells too have an extraordinary ability to evolve.
+Cancer cells to have an extraordinary ability to evolve.
 Lindquist's lab investigates closely related evolutionary mechanisms involved in the progression of cancerous tumors and in the evolution of antibiotic-resistant fungi.

 Lindquist made advances in nanotechnology, researching organic amyloid fibers capable of self-organizing into structures smaller than manufactured materials.
 Her group also developed a yeast "living test tube" model to study protein folding transitions in neurodegenerative diseases and to test therapeutic strategies through high-throughput screening.